 The orchestra plays a wide variety of repertoire including works by New Zealand composers.
 In recent years, concerts have included works by Beethoven, Britten, Brahms, Dvořák, Farquhar, Lilburn, Saint-Saëns, Tchaikovsky, Vaughan Williams and many others.

-The Canterbury Philharmonia is an incorporated society and registered charity and is governed according to its constitution and rules by an executive committee of whom the majority are playing members of the orchestra.
+The Canterbury Philharmonia is an incorporated society (NZBN 9429042606673) and registered charity (CC20028) and is governed according to its constitution and rules by an executive committee who are playing members of the orchestra.

 The patron of the orchestra is John Emeleus.